Your Privacy

 • additions or reductions to your household; and

-• any other changes to your circumstances which may affect your tenancy.
+• any other changes to your circumstances which may affect your

-How long will we hold your information?
+How long will we hold your information

 NPH will not keep information for longer than is necessary.